mattermost/docs/source/administration/config-settings.rst

 Enable Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^
-**True:** The indexing of new posts occurs automatically.
-Search queries will not use bleve search until "Enable Bleve for search queries" is enabled.
+**True**: The indexing of new posts occurs automatically.
+Search queries will not use Bleve search until **Enable Bleve for search queries** is enabled.

-**False:** The indexing of new posts does not occur automatically.
+**False**: The indexing of new posts does not occur automatically.

 +------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableIndexing": false`` with options ``true`` and ``false``. |